TedHusted/awake/awake.md/awake.md

 “First thing I do is check my cell phone.
 It needs recharging, so I have to hunt down the charger and plug it in before I can collect my messages.”

 While Toby is reading out loud, the brain wave monitor changes again.
 Brent’s link activity indicates flickers briefly before displaying a new text.
 It wasn’t from a recognized source.
 There was no sender ID.
-Just the words:
+Only the words:

 “Let go, Brent, let go.
 You did what you came here to do.
 It’s time to come home.
 Let go.”